-We will not be carrying any zenith zoysia grass in 2015.
+We will not be carrying any zenith zoysia grass in 2016.
+Crop shortage.

 Description: Zenith zoysia grass (Zoysia japonica Steud.) has a dark green color and leaves of medium texture.
 Zenith creates a dense, slow growing, low maintenance turfgrass that can tolerate traffic and wear better than most warm season grasses.
 Zenith is commonly used in both commercial and residential landscapes, sport fields, golf courses, roadsides and medians.
 Zenith grass seed is one of the more shade tolerant warm season grasses.
 Zenith Zoysia grass is a low-growing, creeping grass that is heat resistant, drought resistant, wear resistant, and cold resistant.
 Zoysia grass Zenith grass looks much like Meyer (Z-52), but is not as fine-bladed as Emerald Zoysia.
 Tests plots grown from Zenith seed clearly demonstrate that Zenith produces a higher quality turf than imported Zoysia seed.

 Adaptation: Zenith zoysia grass tolerates extreme heat and cold and is well adapted for climates from the southern coast of the US to the upper transition zone.
 It can establish, survive and provide quality turfgrass cover as far north as New York and Illinois and west to California and Oregon.
 Zenith survives drought conditions by going dormant (leaves roll up and turf turns gray) then greens up at the first exposure to moisture.
 Zenith does not like poorly drained soils especially where water may stand for several days.
 Optimum water management for Zenith zoysia grass, as with any grass, is dependent on soil physical characteristics.